-Encrypt.Me Review – Strictly Not Suitable for Torrent Users
+Encrypt.Me – Keeps Logs and is Strictly Not Suitable For Torrenting!

 StackPath states that its mission is to keep the internet safe by offering a secure edge platform and having a VPN does make sense for the firm to serve its purpose.

-But since StackPath has such credibility in the industry, especially among product developers, I had my expectations high from its VPN service, expecting it to deliver a top of the line service amongst many VPN reviews.
+StockPath has high credibility in the industry, especially among product developers, so I had my expectations high from its VPN service, expecting it to deliver a top of the line service, but was I disappointed or what!

 If your DNS or WebRTC is leaking even if your VPN is on, then you can be found out by anyone including your ISP.